gwdevhub/GWToolboxpp/docs/hotkeys.md

 Click "Create Hotkey..." and select the type of hotkey you want to create.
 A new row will appear in the list of hotkeys, and you can now edit this hotkey.

-The unmarked toggle switches the hotkey on or off: if it's off, pressing your hotkey will do nothing, but you can still activate it by clciking the "Run" button.
+The unmarked toggle switches the hotkey on or off: if it's off, pressing your hotkey will do nothing, but you can still activate it by clicking the "Run" button.

 "Display message when triggered" prints a message in the Emotes channel whenever the hotkey is successfully activated.